spencertipping/tau/doc/Xi.md

 + Primary
   + Create Ξ from input and/or output
-  + Transform primary with Ψ
+  + Transform primary with Ψ (in either direction, or as a cap)
   + Transform primary + variable with Ψ (var as monitor/control)
+  + Cap and drop primary ξ pair
+  + Terminate read/write end of ξ pair
   + Bind a variable
   + Delete a variable
 + Sidecars